Extensions

-The extensions available in KakaoCloud PostgreSQL are provided for server management and monitoring within the database.
+PostgreSQL in KakaoCloud offers a range of extensions for server management and monitoring directly from the database.

-For more detailed information about extensions, please refer to the PostgreSQL Additional Supplied Modules and Extensions.
+For more detailed information about extensions, please refer to the Additional Extensions Documentation on the PostgreSQL website.

 Name | Description |